Brendan Donovan Player Props: Cardinals vs. Cubs

 Brendan Donovan At The Plate

-- Donovan has 85 hits this season and a team-best OBP of .374.

-- Among qualified batters in MLB play, his batting average ranks 20th, his on-base percentage ranks 14th, and he is 72nd in the league in slugging.
+- Among qualifying hitters, he ranks 19th in batting average, while his on-base percentage ranks 18th and he is 73rd in slugging.

-- In 62.8% of his 86 games this season, Donovan has picked up at least one hit.
-He's also had 23 multi-hit games.

-- Donovan has driven home a run in 22 games this year (25.6%), including more than one RBI in 10.5% of his games and producing three or more of his team's runs on three occasions..
+- Donovan has an RBI in 22 of 90 games this year, with multiple RBI in nine of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.